 3. Accessibility: The workflow app should facilitate easy access to the data and resources while executing tasks using the respective workflow app.

 4. Audit: The workflow app must be capable of recording the information input and all the activities within the workflow system.
-This information can, later on, be analysed for the express purpose of auditing.
+This information can, later on, be analyzed for the express purpose of auditing.

 5. Anonymity: The workflow app must be able to maintain the anonymity of one user from all other users who are using the apps.
 By maintaining anonymity the workflow apps can protect and secure user identity better.